angjilliane/be_weather_app/README.md

 Weather API Application

-This is a Laravel-based backend API that provides weather information using the third-party **OpenWeatherMap API**.
+This is a Laravel-based(Laravel 12) backend API that provides weather information using the third-party **OpenWeatherMap API**.

    The application supports:
     - Real-time weather fetching